manuelmenzella/go-pocketfft/README.md

 `go-pocketfft` provides a thin wrapper over the popular [`pocketfft`](https://gitlab.mpcdf.mpg.de/mtr/pocketfft) library.
-Performance is roughly comparable with that of [FFTW](http://www.fftw.org), but the `pocketfft` library is published with a friendlier license.

 The underlying `pocketfft` is written in C and included in `go-pocketfft`, so there is no need to install it for neither compilation or execution.